 (a) Each party shall be responsible for its own Taxes arising out of its performance under this Agreement.
 Unless otherwise stated, when you pay Charges on your Service, you’ll also pay us an additional amount that’s equal to the Taxes on the Charges or Services.

 (a) Mutual Representations and Warranties.
 Each party represents and warrants to the other that (i) this Agreement constitutes a legal, valid and binding obligation, enforceable against it in accordance with its terms; (ii) the party’s obligations under this Agreement do not violate any law or breach any other agreement to which such party is bound; (iii) it has all necessary right, power and ability to execute this Agreement and to perform its obligations therein; and (iv) no authorization or approval from any third party is required in connection with such party’s execution, delivery or performance of this Agreement.

 (b) Your Representations and Warranties.
 You represent and warrant that you are engaged in a lawful business and are duly licensed to conduct such business under the laws of all jurisdictions in which you conduct business.
 You further represent and warrant that all statements made by you in this Agreement, or in any other document relating hereto by you or on your behalf, are to the best of your knowledge true, accurate and complete.
-To the extent applicable to you, you will comply with all Applicable Laws, regulations, rules, ordinances and orders of governmental authorities having jurisdiction over you and your business, including, but not limited to, obtaining and maintaining appropriate recipient consent for receiving SMS messages and honoring Do-Not-Call requests as required by the Telephone Consumer Protection Act and related Federal Communications Commission rules.
+You will comply with all Applicable Laws, regulations, rules, ordinances and orders of governmental authorities having jurisdiction over you and your business, including, but not limited to, obtaining and maintaining appropriate recipient consent for receiving SMS messages and honoring Do-Not-Call requests as required by the Telephone Consumer Protection Act and related Federal Communications Commission rules.

 (c) Our Representations and Warranties.
 We represent and warrant that we will provide the Services in a professional manner consistent with the level of care, skill, practice and judgment exercised by other professionals in performing Services of a similar nature under similar circumstances by personnel with requisite skills, qualifications and licenses needed to carry out such work, and in compliance with all applicable laws, regulations, rules, ordinances and orders of governmental authorities having jurisdiction over us and our business, and in a timely and commercially reasonable manner.

-(a) You shall indemnify and hold us, our affiliates, and our respective officers, directors and employees harmless from and against any and all costs (including reasonable attorneys’ fees), expenses, loss, liabilities, suits, actions, damages or claims or proceedings arising or in any other way connected with (a) any wilful or negligent act or omission by you, your employees, agents or contractors; (b) any Messages sent by you whether or not the claim is brought or made by one of our customers, a recipient, or another party; (c) your non-compliance with any terms of this Agreement or Laws; (d) your breach of any representation or warranty hereunder; or (e) your use of your Account or the Messaging Services, or any other person using you username and password.
+(a) You shall defend, indemnify and hold us, our affiliates, and our respective officers, directors and employees harmless from and against any and all costs (including reasonable attorneys’ fees), expenses, loss, liabilities, suits, actions, damages or claims or proceedings arising out of, related to or in any other way connected with (a) any act or omission by you, your employees, agents or contractors; (b) any Messages sent by you whether or not the claim is brought or made by one of our customers, a recipient, or another party; (c) your non-compliance with any terms of this Agreement or Laws; (d) your breach of any representation or warranty hereunder; or (e) your use of your Account or the Messaging Services, or any other person using you username and password.